Corporate Governance

 Basic Compensation Short-term Performance- linked Compensation Stock Compensation

 4. 4.
-The amount of remuneration for directors for FY 2022 and beyond was resolved at the 113th Annual General Meeting of Shareholders held on March 30, 2022 as follows: for STI and LTI, the amount is for directors excluding outside directors.
+The directors' remuneration for the fiscal years from 2022 to 2024 was resolved at the 113th Annual General Meeting of Shareholders held on March 30, 2022 as follows: for STI and LTI, the amount is for directors excluding outside directors.

 Date of resolution of the General Meeting of Shareholders monetary remuneration